RexOrCine/AXIOM-Project/README.md

 Unlike with existing manufacturers, who typically use the shelf-life of a camera's individual components as a way to ensure that a customer purchases a whole new camera, this approach also enables users to perform minor repairs in the event that, for example, one of the PCBs needs to be replaced.

-Introduction to the camera's structure and components on <a href="https://www.apertus.org/axiom-beta-modularity">apertus.org</a>.
+Introduction to the camera's structure and components at <a href="https://www.apertus.org/axiom-beta-modularity">apertus.org: AXIOM Beta</a>.

 <br />
 <p align="center">